 Some things you never grow out of.
 Things like cotton candy at Walt Disney World and flannel on Christmas morning or even treats like these funfetti cookies remind me that there’s a childlike nostalgia in all of us that will never die.
 Some things are relevant forever.

 My best friend Jesse turned 30 yesterday.
-We met as self-conscious 6th graders back in the late 90’s (cough, what?), and since then we’ve celebrated nearly 20 years of birthdays as BFFs.
+We met as self-conscious 6th graders back in the late 90’s (cough, what?), and since then we’ve celebrated nearly 20 years of irthdays as BFFs.
 That length of time does something to a relationship.
-After a while, you start feeling less like a friend and more like a sister, or maybe a crazy aunt who is terribly overbearing but loyal enough to throw dirty looks at your frenemies and eggs at your ex-boyfriend’s house.
-Our friendship has evolved over the years and it’s rarely presented itself perfect or shiny like a new penny.
+After a while, you start feeling less like a friend and more like a sister, or maybe a crazy aunt who is terribly overbearing but loyal enough to throw eggs at your ex-boyfriend’s house.
+Our friendship has evolved over the years and it’s rarely presented itself perfect and shiny like a new penny.
 But after 20 years, it’s one that is worn in and fits snug in all of the right places of my story.
 She’s the present that has meshed with nearly ever part of my past, the instant classic that I’ve never grow out of.

 I feel obligated to embarrass Jess (and myself) with a few photos from years past.
 If a girl will stick by you through a half-dozen or so break-ups, braces, AND the unibrow phase, you know she will forgive you for a few old photos.
 Happy Birthday, Jess.
 Ride or die forever.